-If you go through therapy or treatment for addiction, you will no doubt talk a lot about triggers—people, places, and things you associate with substance use and which can cause cravings.
+If you go through therapy or treatment for addiction, you will no doubt talk a lot about triggers—people, places, and things you associate with substance use that can cause cravings.
 In addition to specific associations, challenging emotions, such as stress, anxiety, depression, and anger, are also common triggers and you have probably spent some time learning to cope with those in a healthy way.

 What people often forget is that positive emotions can be triggers too.
 Happy occasions, such as getting married, getting promoted, or having a baby can also be stressful.
 What’s more, being in an especially good mood can put you off your guard.

-For example, people often go on vacation and think they’re on vacation from recovery too, or that having a drink-—ust one, of course—would make the occasion perfect.
+For example, people often go on vacation and think they’re on vacation from recovery too, or that having a drink-—just one, of course—would make the occasion perfect.
 It’s important to pay attention to positive triggers as well as negative ones.